 Tomatoes- 3 Large

 Ghee- 3/4 cup (180 ml approximately)

-For the ghee roast masala, soak the dry red chillies, coriander seeds, tamarind, and garlic cloves in hot water for 15- 20 minutes.
+For the ghee roast masala, soak the dry red chillies, tamarind, and garlic cloves in hot water for 15- 20 minutes.
 Blend it into a smooth paste along with the tomatoes.
 Add the cumin powder, coriander powder and the chilli powder.

 Add this in a saucepan, cook it with the lid on for 15- 20 minutes till the raw smell from the chillies and garlic is no more.

 Reserve 1/4 cup of ghee.
 Start adding the rest title by little to the ghee roast masala, stirring often to incorporate the ghee in the mix.
 Set aside.

 Cook the prawns in a saucepan with some salt and turmeric powder.
 Once theyre cooked 80%, add the ghee roast masala and the ghee, stiring often to coat the prawns evenly and to allow even roasting of the masala.